FoxsterDev/SKTools.MenuItemsFinder/README.md

 1) Navigate by key input
 2) Execute some menuitem, just press the button with menuitem
 3) Set custom name for specific menuitem.
 Navigating will be by key + custom name
-4) if a menuitem places into Assembly-CShar-Editor(or firstpass) or Editor AssemblyDefinition and their scripts are placed into Assets folder.
-You can open file that contains the menuitem
+4) Open a file that contains menuitem.
+It is usefull when you want edit a menuitem. if a menuitem places into Assembly-CShar-Editor(or firstpass) or Editor AssemblyDefinition and their scripts are placed into Assets folder.
+You can open file that contains the menuitem.
+Else you can open a location with assembbly that contains it
 5) Managing missed menuitems.
 When there happened changes with assembles
 6) Supporting recompiling, it does not need to close and reopen a finder window.